RodriguesIsrael/A-Battleships-game/README.md

   * Steps for deployment:
       *  Fork or clone this repository
       *  Create a new Heroku app
-      *  Set the buildback to pythong and NodeJs that order
+      *  Set the buildback to pythong and NodeJs in that order
       *  Link the Heroku app to the repository
       *  Click on *Deploy*